 Revision surgery carries a greater risk for the patient.
 It is generally more complicated for the surgeon to perform and may require reconstructive procedures.
 It is a more invasive and more costly procedure and typically requires a much longer period of recovery and rehabilitation.

 Medical devices are classified by the Food and Drug Administration (FDA) into three categories.
-Joint replacement devices, including knee replacement implants are in the Class III division which indicates significant risk to the patient.
+Joint replacement devices, including knee replacement implants, are in the Class III division which indicates a significant risk to the patient.
 Class III devices generally require a Premarket Approval (PMA) application in order to offer the device for use in the US.
-The PMA process requires lengthy and costly clinical studies be performed in humans to prove efficacy and safety, however several knee replacement devices have been approved using a shorter pathway.
+The PMA process requires lengthy and costly clinical studies to be performed in humans to prove efficacy and safety, however, several knee replacement devices have been approved using a shorter pathway.

 The FDA’s alternative pathway, known as 510(k) is generally used only for Class I and II devices.
 An exemption is occasionally allowed for a Class III device if the manufacturer can claim that the device is substantially similar to and not substantially different from products that are already approved for use.

 This pathway is intended for upgrades and minor manufacturing improvements, however, the FDA has allowed several knee implant devices to be approved using this pathway.
 This has meant that multiple devices have entered the US market without being subjected to clinical studies which would potentially have identified an increased risk of adverse events.